sagemath/trac_to_gh/Issue 5092.md

 # Issue 5092: Primes()?? gets hung in len call

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5092

 Original creator: was